bsoyka/policy/code-of-conduct.md

 community include:

 * Demonstrating empathy and kindness toward other people
+* Using welcoming and inclusive language
 * Being respectful of differing opinions, viewpoints, and experiences
+* Collaborating with other community members
 * Giving and gracefully accepting constructive feedback
 * Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience